In short, YES!

 That certainly does not mean they have the evidence to actually convict you of a DUI because you refused, but an arrest is usually imminent.
 An experienced DUI defense attorney can work wonders with an incomplete DUI investigation due to a refusal, so this should be carefully considered.

 Secondarily, any refusal will result in a suspension of your driver’s license.
-Under Montana statute 61-8-402m if you refuse to perform any testing requested by law enforcement in a DUI investigation, the officer must seize your driver’s license and suspend it for 6 months.
+Under Montana statute 61-8-402 if you refuse to perform any testing requested by law enforcement in a DUI investigation, the officer must seize your driver’s license and suspend it for at least 6 months.
 The suspension length will be increased if you have previous refusals or DUI convictions on your record.

 So should you refuse?